Former Chair, Department of Journalism • Amateur Jazz Musician

-Even now, as a professor, he remains a student, eagerly adopting the industry’s new tools while applying journalism fundamentals such as accuracy and ethics to new media platforms.
+Next, as a professor, he remained a student, eagerly adopting the industry’s new tools while applying journalism fundamentals such as accuracy and ethics to new media platforms.

 In a recent ethics class, for instance, he explained the rules of publishing people’s pictures.
 His students brought up the case of a college football player who sued a video game manufacturer for using his image without permission.
 The students’ debate over whether athletes should be paid when their images are used was Voakes’ favorite discussion of the semester.